-- The Materiality of Knowledge in Chinese Thought, Past and Present: The conference will be held at The Queen's College, University of Oxford, 19-21 September 2018.
+- The Materiality of Knowledge in Chinese Thought, Past and Present: The conference was held at Yuelu Academy, Hunan University, 3-5 September 2019.

 - The Classic of Documents and the Origins of Chinese Political Philosophy: Oxford-Princeton Research Partnership.
 Conference organised at The Queen's College, University of Oxford, funded by the John Fell OUP Research Fund and the Davis Fund, with support from The Queen's College, Oxford.
 21-22 March 2014.

 - Literary Forms of Argument in Pre-modern China.
 Conference organised at The Queen’s College, University of Oxford, funded by the Chiang-Ching-Kuo (CCK) Foundation, the American Council for Learned Societies (ACLS), the British Inter-university China Centre (BICC) and The Queen’s College.
 16-18 September 2009.

 - Research Training Old Chinese, funded by the Arts and Humanities Research Council (AHRC).
 This workshop series consisted of six workshops held across the UK